-Originally the route between Doncaster and York went via Knottingley, a more direct line was proposed that reduced the distance by three miles, every mile ‘lost’ represented more than a minute gained and this was important.
+Originally the route between Doncaster and York went via Knottingley, until a more direct line was proposed that reduced the distance by three miles.
+Every mile ‘lost’ represented more than a minute gained and this was important.

-In the early days the swing bridge would remain open for river traffic and only closed to allow a train to pass.
+In the early days, the swing bridge would remain open for river traffic and only closed to allow a train to pass.
 A manned control cabin on top of the bridge was used to operate the bridge.
-It is said in very hot weather the steel swing section expanded and would jam the bridge shut.
-To prevent this the operator in the control cabin would pour water over the metal arch to cool it down and reduce the expansion of the steelwork.
+It is said that in very hot weather the steel swing section expanded and would jam the bridge shut.
+To prevent this, the operator in the control cabin would pour water over the metal arch to cool it down and reduce the expansion of the steelwork.

 In the middle of the river the metal cast section between the two vertical bridge supports is broken and been repaired at some time.
 The damage was caused when the Evening Press barge broke loose from its tug sometime in the 1950’s.
 The barge was laden and collided with the bridge in a flood.

-Boilers that powered the bridge were kept in full steam 24 hrs per day until 1954 when it was clear the swing bridge did not need to open and parliamentary authority was obtained to permanently fix the bridge.
+Boilers that powered the bridge were kept at full steam 24 hours per day until 1954 when it was clear that the swing bridge did not need to open and parliamentary authority was obtained to permanently fix the bridge.